Integrating and using experiments

 This solution is not compatible with integrating through Google Tag Manager.

 This is the best and most sophisticated solution.
 It utilizes a synchronous script tag which blocks the rendering of the webpage until the Experiments are loaded.
-It also relies on a service worker to ensure that the script does not block the webpage for too long.
+It also relies on a service worker to ensure that the script doesn't block the webpage for too long.
 Experiments start loading as soon as the webpage starts loading.
 The downsite is that some technical knowledge is required to use this solution.

 The first prerequisite is to set up the service worker.
-The service worker is used to ensure that the blocking script request does not take longer than the configured time limit (so your whole webpage does not get blocked for a long period of time).
-The time limit is configured using new_experiments.timeout
+The service worker is used to ensure that the blocking script request doesn't take longer than the configured time limit (so your whole webpage doesn't get blocked for a long period of time).
+The time limit is configured using new_experiments.timeout (read more in the integration configuration section) and defaults to 4 seconds.
+The service worker gets automatically registered on the first page visit.

-If the service worker is not available on a page visit, this solution defaults to the Asynchronous solution described in the previous section.
-Therefore, you have to read through that section and perform the necessary setup for the Asynchronous mode, too (in particular, you have to set up the <style>
+If the service worker is unavailable during a page visit, this solution defaults to the Asynchronous solution described in the previous section.
+Therefore, you have to read through that section and perform the necessary setup for the Asynchronous mode, too (in particular, you have to set up the <style> tag in the snippet)!

 On the very first page visit, the service worker is never available because it is only registered after the page loads.
 Therefore, the first page visit will always use the Asynchronous solution and only use the Synchronous solution on the second and next page visits.